Author - Mimi Nguyen (Optometrist)

 Bring sunglasses to reduce glare after the test.

-If you need to have a dilated eye exam on the same day, the test will take an additional 30-45 minutes.
+If you need to have a dialated eye exam on the same day, the test will take an additional 30-45 minutes.

 Contact lens fittings take about 1 hour for new contact lens wearers (and half an hour for existing contact lens wearers) if trial lenses are available in your prescription on the day.
 If your prescription is more unique, trial contact lenses will need to be ordered in, and a follow-up appointment is needed to fit the contact lenses when they arrive.